GedMullen/classes/abertay_ssid.md

 cd example/
 php -S localhost:8???
 ```
 <br> 3 .
-Point the browser in eclipse to the following php file:
+Point the browser in eclipse to the following PHP file:
 ```
 http://localhost:8???/login.php
 ```